-Delavan-Darien High School is a public high school in Town of Delavan.
-The principal of Delavan-Darien High School is Mark Schmitt.
-758 children attend Delavan-Darien High School and identify primarily as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
-14% of the Delavan-Darien High School students have "limited English proficiency."
+Delavan-Darien High School is a public high school in Richmond.
+The principal of Delavan-Darien High School is Mark Schmitt, who can be contacted at email@example.com.
+758 students attend Delavan-Darien High School and identify as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
+14% of the Delavan-Darien High School students are "limited in English proficiency."
 53% of the 758 students here get reduced lunch prices.
-The ratio of students to teachers at Delavan-Darien High School is 17:1.
+The student to teacher ratio at Delavan-Darien High School is 17:1.
 Faith Christian School is one of the nearest high schools.

 - Theater drama